 The first Google Doodles were simple additions to their logo letters, then became more creative in their design.

 More recently, the Google Doodle as incorporated animation, videos and even fun games related to the special day Google is celebrating.
 As well, today’s Google Doodles offer a link to reveal search results related to the day being recognized.

 We think the most fun Google Doodles are the ones created by artists.
 The video at the bottom of this article shows how it’s done.

 Doodle 4 Google

-Google 4 Doodle is contest for students run by Google in the United States and other select countries.
+Google 4 Doodle is contest for students run by Google for kids in the United States and other select countries.
 When Google decides to run the contest they pick a theme and ask entrants to create their Google Doodles around this theme.

 Artistic creations by kids and teens are judged according to artistic merit and creativity, which includes how well the doodle fits the assigned theme and incorporates the Google logo.
 The winner of the Google 4 Doodle contest will get their drawing featured on Google’s home page.